 Strategy and creativity are celebrated in equal measures at The Drum Awards.
 Across the board, there are plenty of examples of fantastic and innovative work produced by agencies, brands and individuals each year.
 But what makes a winner?
 How do you shout from the rooftops that your campaigns are brilliant?

-At The Drum, there are 25 awards that celebrate the finest work produced globally.
-Heading into 2018, following are seven examples of the best of the best of The Drum Awards 2017 winners.
+At The Drum, there are 22 awards that celebrate the finest work produced globally.
+Following are seven examples of the best of the best of The Drum Awards 2017 winners.

 IRN-BRU Xtra: It Makes No Sense